LumKitty/LIVnyan/README.md

   * Click the button in the VNyan plugins screen to toggle enable/disable
   * Call the ```_lum_liv_enable``` trigger
   * Edit LIVnyan.cfg to set ActiveOnStart = true and restart VNyan

+## Notes on calibration
+VNyan tracker callibration will need some experimentation to find the method that works best for you.
+For me I find it best to stand about 30cm behind the feet markers (in Beat Saber) and then run VNyan's calibration.
+Please share any tips & tricks you find for this.
+Many VRoid models have their arms too short.
+The closer your model matches your IRL height and proportions the less likely you are to have weapons fly away from your hand when your arms are outstretched.
+Elbow IK should also work better
+For games that don't show objects/weapons in your hand, these calibration issues will be less noticible

 ## Final Checks before going live
 * LIV manual target and effect set correctly (LIV does not remember these settings)